IBM/trusted-service-identity/docs/spire-multi-cluster.md

 /tmp/kubeconfigs/cluster2
 ```

+#### Step 1b.
+Create secret in SPIRE server cluster
 Then using these individual files,
-create one secret in `tornjak` project.
+create one secret in `tornjak` project,
+where we will deploy SPIRE server.
 _Note_: don't use special characters, stick to alphanumerics.

 ```console